This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Palladian mansion with grand marble hall, porcelain collection and unique Maori meeting house

-Clandon Park is one of the country’s most complete examples of a Palladian mansion, built by a Venetian architect for the Onslow family in the 1720s.
-The magnificent interiors are faithful to the period, featuring original plaster ceilings, the most impressive of which is in the breathtaking Marble Hall.
-Since then the estate has been passed down through generations of Onslows.
+Clandon Park is one of the country’s most complete examples of a Palladian mansion.
+Built by a Venetian architect for Lord Onslow in the 1720s, the estate has been passed down through generations of this famous family.

-While the wider parkland is still in the hands of the Onslow family, the mansion and seven acres of gardens were given to us in 1956.
-The gardens are home to a small parterre, the walled Dutch Garden and Hinemihi, a Maori meeting house brought back from New Zealand in 1892.
+While the wider parkland is still in the hands of the Onslow family, you can still see seven acres of gardens that surround the house.
+These are home to a small parterre garden, the walled Dutch Garden and Hinemihi, a Maori meeting house brought back from New Zealand in 1892.

 Keep up with our latest news, what's on and all the unseen work going on behind the scenes.

 Get up-to-date information on our events and view our image galleries from around the garden.